LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .output}

-If we opted for colourised output, we can see that the file has changed colour (from red to green) and Git also tells us that it has got a new file.
+If we opted for colourised output, we can see that the filename has changed colour (from red to green) and Git also tells us that it has recognised a new file.

 Let's make some changes to this file before we commit it: